viniciusgerevini/shromp/docs/en/2-organisation/2-theme.md

 You can save your theme's assets in the `<theme>/assets` folder, either under `styles`, `scripts` or `images`.

 Assets are copied to their respective folders at `<public>/assets/`.
-At the moment, the only processing done is generating a content hash to append to the filenames to prevent wrong caching.
+By default, Shromp will generate a content hash to append to the filenames to prevent wrong caching, and copy the content as-is.
+If you want to process styles and script assets further, you can define an [asset pipeline](../2-reference/5-asset-pipeline.md) that can change the file content before saving it.

-These assets will be available in the `assets` variable in the template's root context, so they can be inserted in the page correctly.
+The assets will be available in the `assets` variable in the template's root context, so they can be inserted in the page correctly.
 Here is an example:

 ```hbs
 <html">